jaspershen-lab/mapa/R/17_llm_prompt.md

 {
-  "module_name": "Your concise module name here", "summary": "A detailed, literature-integrated explanation of the module's function, key {query_molecules}, and relevant biological processes.
-Each major claim should be supported by references in square brackets[1,2].
-The summary MUST be followed by a 'References:' section listing all cited references in Nature journal format.", "confidence_score": "A value between 0.00 and 1.00" }
+  "module_name": "Your concise module name here", "summary": "A detailed, literature-grounded explanation of the module's function, key {query_molecules}, and relevant biological processes, citing evidence from provided articles only.", "confidence_score": "A value between 0.00 and 1.00 reflecting the coherence of {query_molecules} and pathways.", "references": [
+    "Title: Most relevant article first.",
+    "Title: Second most relevant article.",
+    "... more titles from combined_texts, in descending order of relevance."
+  ]
+}

 When generating your answer, pay attention to the following:

-- module_name should be concise and descriptive, highlighting the core biological process or disease relevance.
+module_name should be concise and descriptive, highlighting the core biological process or disease relevance. summary should include:
-- summary MUST include:
-  * The central biological function or process
+The central biological function or process.
-  * Key {query_molecules} and their roles within the identified pathways
+Key {query_molecules} and their roles within the identified pathways.
-  * Insights from the provided articles or research (if provided)
-  * Each major claim MUST be supported by citations using numbers in square brackets [1,2]
-  * A "References:" section MUST be included after the main text, containing:
-    - All cited references in Nature journal format
-    - Author names (et al. for more than 5 authors)
-    - Title of paper
-    - Journal name
-    - Volume number
-    - Page numbers
-    - Year in parentheses
-    Example format:
-    "References:
-    1. Smith, J. et al. Title of paper.
-Nature 123, 45-67 (2023).
-    2. Jones, R. et al. Another paper title.
-Cell 456, 89-101 (2023)."
-- confidence_score should reflect how well the {query_molecules} and pathways are associated
+Insights from the provided articles or research (if provided). confidence_score should reflect how well the {query_molecules} and pathways associated with each other and support a coherent biological process, with 1.00 indicating very high confidence and 0.00 indicating minimal or no overlap. references must be a ranked list of article titles from combined_texts, sorted by relevance to the inferred module (most relevant first).